Magic wavelength at 477 nm for the strontium clock transition: Results

 where $\textrm{d}\Delta\alpha/\textrm{d}\Delta f|_{\textrm{magic}}= 1.328(1)$~a.u./GHz is the frequency gradient of the clock-transition differential polarizability at the magic wavelength.
 Taking the test laser peak intensity $I_0$, \eq{clockshift} gives $\left.\Delta\nu_c/\Delta f\right|_{I_0}=-6.2(2)$~Hz/GHz, which is significantly higher than the experimental value of -4.9(2)~Hz/GHz.
 However, the 477~nm beam size is comparable to the size of the atomic cloud, leading to inhomogeneity of the clock-transition AC-Stark shift.
 We perform a spatial averaging of the AC-Stark shift, weighted by the normalized Gaussian profile of the atomic cloud, and derive the following simple expression,

 We find $\overline{\Delta\nu_c/\Delta f}=-4.6(4)$~Hz/GHz, which is now in agreement with the experiment [see also the red-dashed line in \fig{results}(a)].

-To test the model validity over an extended parameter range, we measure the frequency shift of the clock line center $\Delta\nu_c$ for various test-laser powers $P$, and frequencies $f_{\textrm{test}}$.
+To test the model validity over an extended parameter range, we measure the frequency shift of the clock line center $\Delta\nu_c$ for several values of test-laser peak intensity $I_0$, and frequencies $f_{\textrm{test}}$.
 The results are presented in~\fig{results}(b).
-The plain lines correspond to linear fits whereas the dashed lines are extracted from \eq{ave_clockshift}.
+The plain lines correspond to linear fits, whereas the dashed lines are extracted from \eq{ave_clockshift}.